USS Comstock (LSD-45): History

 Comstock was laid down on 27 October 1986, by the Avondale Shipyards, New Orleans, Louisiana; launched on 15 January 1988; and commissioned on 3 February 1990.
 At first USS Comstock had an all-male crew, but soon became the first United States Navy combatant ship to have a fully integrated crew of male and female sailors.

-As of 2002, Comstock is homeported at NS San Diego, California, and assigned to Expeditionary Strike Group 3.
-As of 2014, she is part of the Makin Island amphibious ready group.
+In 2002, Comstock is homeported at NS San Diego, California, and assigned to Expeditionary Strike Group 3.
+In 2014, she was part of the Makin Island amphibious ready group.

-In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2026.
+In December 2020, the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2026.